A short proof of the Patak-Tancer theorem on non-embeddability of $k$-complexes in $2k$-manifolds: Abstract

 \section{Abstract}

 In 2019 P. Patak and M. Tancer obtained the following higher-dimensional generalization of the Heawood inequality on embeddings of graphs into surfaces.
-We expose this result in a short well-structured way accessible to non-specialists in the field.
+We present a short well-structured proof accessible to non-specialists in the field.

 Let $\Delta_n^k$ be the union of $k$-dimensional faces of the $n$-dimensional simplex.